 "Dude, take a video."

-Slowly, Ava reached towards the glass.
+Slowly, Ava reached toward the glass.
 Her fingertips brushed the surface—it was cold and even sticky.

-A bad feeling curled in her stomach, and she immediately withdrew her hand.
+A bad feeling curled in her heart, and she immediately withdrew her hand.

 "Ahhhh!"

-A student had slipped near the entrance, their tray scattering across the tile.
+Suddenly, a student slipped near the entrance, their tray scattering across the tile.
 But that wasn't what made Ava's blood go cold—it was their hand.

 The student's hand hung down as if it had no life in it, while the skin looked… wrong.
 Discolored.
 Fingers pale blue, veins dark against the skin.